-Dog Adoption Day - project of fourth graders Venture By Galit Zamler
+Dog Adoption Day - A Project of 4th-Graders By Galit Zamler

 Here you can find the steps for setting up the project from the concept to successful implementation.